Business management

 • people management

-• problem solving, critical analysis and decision making
+• strategic planning, problem solving, critical analysis and decision making

 • numeracy and the ability to research, interpret and use business and financial data